Unleash potential in our community

 Program CostThere is no cost to the student for these classes.
 School districts belonging to the Cayuga-Onondaga BOCES buy a certain number of “slots” in the High School Equivalency Program each academic year.
 As students test out of the program they are replaced with new students from their own district.
 Most districts have a waiting list, and enrolled students are expected to make good use of their time while in the program.
 Students who refuse to engage in High School Equivalency preparation activities will generally be dropped from the program by their home school so that another student can have a chance.

 Who is eligible?

-Any high school student who is at least 16 years of age may be qualified to enter the High School Equivalency Program at REC at Cayuga-Onondaga BOCES.
+Any high school student who is at least 16 years of age may be qualified to enter the High School Equivalency Program at Cayuga-Onondaga BOCES.
 Factors such as the number of high school credits earned or date of birth may affect eligibility.
 Students should discuss their options with a guidance counselor in order to determine if a High School Equivalency program is right for them.

 What about transportation?

 Busing is provided by the home school districts.

 When can I take the High School Equivalency exam?

 The High School Equivalency exam is offered monthly at Cayuga-Onondaga BOCES.
 It is also offered at alternate times in neighboring counties (Onondaga, Tompkins, and Cortland).
 For students with approved High School Equivalency testing accommodations, individual and small-group tests will be arranged as needed.

 A student becomes eligible to sit for the exam by meeting the minimum attendance requirement, attaining a 9th grade reading level, making documented gain in his or her weakest academic subject area, and earning a passing score on the official predictor test.
 There is no set timeline for completing these goals; while one student may be ready to test by the time he or she has completed the required 12 hours of instruction, another may be with us for more than one academic year.
 In general, a student that has worked hard to meet these requirements can expect to test in a reasonable amount of time.